MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/external-notifications.md

             > [!IMPORTANT]
             > Be cautious with the type of status filter rule that you create.
 For external notifications, the site can process 300 status messages every five minutes.
 If your rule allows more messages than this limit, it will cause a backlog on the site.
 Create rules with narrow filters for specific scenarios.
 Avoid generic rules that allow a lot of messages.

         - **Existing status filter rule**: Reuse a status filter rule for external notification that already exists.
-It doesn't display all status filter rules, only those that you created using this wizard.
+It doesn't display all status filter rules, only the rules that you created using this wizard.

         - **User submits application request**: Send an external notification for application approval requests.

-## Manage events in the Configuration Manager console
+## Manage events

 After you create a subscription, use the **External service notifications** node to do the following actions: